AVAuco/healthgait/README.md

 ### Download Dataset

-The dataset will be accesible under request upon acceptance of the paper.
+Upon acceptance of the paper, the dataset will be accessible upon request.
 A script for downloading the dataset will be provided.
-You will need to request my password via [email](#Contact).
+You will need to request an access password via [email](#Contact).

 ### Install dependencies

-The first is to create a python environment from the **requirement.txt** file.
+The first is to create a Python environment from the **requirement.txt** file.
 The use of [**conda**](https://docs.anaconda.com/free/miniconda/miniconda-install/) is recommended.

 ```